Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

-# Flutter Web Development Environment using Android (Native Performance, not virtualized).
+# Flutter Web Development Environment using Android.

 > Use Your smartphone processing to programming flutter apps with native performance!